Delay and Michy 'exit' Wontumi Media; Mzbel and Cindy Cash take over?

 Reports indicate that Deloris Frimpong Manso (Delay) and Michy have ended their working relationship with Wontumi FM and Movement TV respectively.

-Delay, who commenced her 'Drive time' show on Wontumi FM, sometime in May, 2022, is said to have finally parted ways with the media house after a year of running affairs.
+Delay, who commenced her 'Drivetime' show on Wontumi FM in May 2022, is said to have finally parted ways with the media house after a year of running affairs.

-She has allegedly been replaced with Cindy Cash, a popular TV presenter at Movement TV and a close ally to the business owner, Chairman Wontumi.
+Cindy Cash, a popular TV presenter at Movement TV and close ally to Chairman Wontumi has reportedly been named as the 'successor' to Delay.

-In another viral video, Mzbel was seen signing her employment contract while throwing jabs at some individuals.
+In another viral video, Mzbel signed her employment contract while throwing jabs at some individuals.

 “I am here to sign an employment contract.
 Very soon, Ghana will know.
 As for me, I am employable.
 Not like others.
 This is really a big deal,” she expressed.

-Not long after, Mzbel shared a flyer of her new job at Wontumi FM, amidst scores of congratulations from netizens on social media.
+Not long after, Mzbel shared a flyer of her new job at Wontumi Media, amidst scores of congratulations from netizens on social media.

-Meanwhile, Delay and Michy are yet to officially announce their exit from Wontumi media.
+Meanwhile, Delay and Michy are yet to announce their exit from the media house officially.

 Click here to follow the GhanaWeb Entertainment WhatsApp channel